-Most patients with non-Hashimoto goiters are euthyroid or have hyperthyroidism, but goitrous hypothyroidism may occur in endemic goiter.
+Iodine deficiency Iodine Deficiency In the body, iodine (I) is involved primarily in the synthesis of 2 thyroid hormones, thyroxine (T4) and triiodothyronine (T3).
+Iodine occurs in the environment and in the diet primarily as... read more may cause endemic goiter and goitrous hypothyroidism.
+Most patients with goiters not caused by Hashimoto thyroiditis are euthyroid or have hyperthyroidism.
 Iodine deficiency decreases thyroid hormonogenesis.
 In response, TSH is released, which causes the thyroid to enlarge and trap iodine avidly; thus, goiter results.
-If iodine deficiency is severe, the patient becomes hypothyroid, a rare occurrence in the US since the advent of iodized salt.
+If iodine deficiency is severe, the patient becomes hypothyroid, a rare occurrence in the United States since the advent of iodized salt.

 Hypothyroidism may occur in patients taking lithium, perhaps because lithium inhibits hormone release by the thyroid.
 Hypothyroidism may also occur in patients taking amiodarone or other iodine-containing drugs, in patients taking interferon-alfa, and in patients taking checkpoint inhibitors or some tyrosine kinase inhibitors for cancer.

-Subclinical thyroid dysfunction is relatively common; it occurs in more than 15% of elderly women and 10% of elderly men, particularly in those with underlying Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic autoimmune inflammation of the thyroid with lymphocytic infiltration.
+Subclinical thyroid dysfunction is relatively common; it occurs in about 15% of older women and 10% of older men, particularly in those with underlying Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic autoimmune inflammation of the thyroid with lymphocytic infiltration.
 Findings include painless thyroid enlargement and symptoms of hypothyroidism.
 Diagnosis... read more .

 Metabolic manifestations: Cold intolerance, modest weight gain (due to fluid retention and decreased metabolism), hypothermia